lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/decorators.md

 Decorators are functions that can be used to declaratively annotate and modify the behavior of classes.

-Lit provides a set of decorators that enable declarative APIs for things like registering elements, defining reactive properties and query properties, or adding event options to event handler methods.
+Lit provides a set of optional decorators that enable declarative APIs for things like registering elements, defining reactive properties and query properties, or adding event options to event handler methods.

 For example, the `@customElement` and `@property()` decorators let you register a custom element and define a reactive property in a compact, declarative way: